Internship for Credit Class (CPSY 404)

 - You cannot apply for credit after the internship is completed.

 To earn one credit, you must complete 30 hours of internship work over a 10-week term.
 You can earn a maximum of 12 credits per term.
 You earn academic credit through the successful completion of acadamic assignments.
+You earn academic credit through the successful completion of academic assignments listed on the course syllabus.

 |Number of Credits||Hours Required per Term||Hours per Week|